Thepuppetqueen57/Neptune-OS/README.md

 This is just a simple hobby project I am making for fun.
 I dont wanna bother myself with that stuff.

-Although theres a chance it already works I havent tested
+Although theres a chance it already works but me and my friend who is on windows just havent figured out how to get it to compile correctly yet.

 # Credits
  Thanks to [my friend Shayna](https://github.com/PsychedelicShayna) for making the library used in the calculator